Beach Stones and Sand Formations: A Michigan Rock Hound's Pictorial Paradise

 - Meltdown at Pier Cove Beach; a photo essay

 A history, tidbits, poetry and the wonders of mother nature's natural occurrences along this quaint Lake Michigan beach front known as Pier Cove beautifully photographed and presented!

 Snow Melt Formations

-With the rapid snow melted, unusual patterns in the sand created by the wind, waves and the former frosty cover, are finally revealed.
-Actually, much of the sand formations hold their shape for days even on the eroded and steep banks along the creek.
-The reason being is because the banks are actually a mixture of ice and snow stabilizing the sprinkly nature of the sand.
+With the rapid snow melt, unusual patterns in the sand created by the wind and frozen ice cover, are finally revealed.
+Much of the sand formations hold their shape due to the freezing temperatures along the steep banks of the creek and the Lake Michigan shoreline.

 More about the ice shelf and dangers of melt on Lake Michigan by Fossillady

 - Solid Shoreline and the Polar Vortex of 2014